-Mr. Charles Choi was appointed as an executive director of the Company on 14 October 2015.
-Mr. Charles Choi was also appointed as the chief executive of the Company and his emoluments disclosed below include the service rendered by him as chief executive.
+Mr. Choi King Ting Charles ("Mr. Charles Choi") is a director and the chief executive of the Company and his emoluments are disclosed below include the service rendered by him as the chief executive.

 Mr. Choi Ching Shing Benny ("Mr. Benny Choi"), who is the sibling of Mr. Charles Choi, was appointed as an executive director of the Company on 18 July 2016.
-Mr. Benny Choi was also a director of the operating subsidiaries of the Group during the year ended 30 April 2017.
+Mr. Benny Choi was also a director of the operating subsidiaries of the Group during the year ended 30 April 2018.